 If a tenant of your Oregon property sues over something that happened on the property, they have a claim against the Oregon LLC, not against you personally.
 They can’t get at your North Carolina LLC, and they can’t get at equity held on your personal property.

-In the case of an Outside attack, where the owner of the LLC is the target of a lawsuit, the charging order comes into play.
-In our example where Moe is trying to get at Joe’s property, let’s assume he is the owner of our Wyoming LLC, and he has LLCs in North Carolina and Oregon.
-The car wreck has nothing to do with Joe’s Wyoming LLC, the holding in Oregon or the holding in North Carolina, so Moe can only go after Joe, and since Joe has a Wyoming LLC, even if he is the sole owner of the Wyoming LLC, Moe’s only option is the charging order.
+In the case of an outside attack, where the owner of the LLC is the target of a lawsuit, the charging order comes into play.
+In our example where Moe is trying to get at Joe’s property, let’s assume Joe is the owner of a Wyoming LLC, and he has LLCs in North Carolina and Oregon.
+The car wreck has nothing to do with Joe’s Wyoming LLC, the holding in Oregon or the holding in North Carolina, so Moe can only go after Joe.
+And since Joe has a Wyoming LLC, even if he is the sole owner of the Wyoming LLC, Moe’s only option is the charging order.
 If the Wyoming LLC makes no distributions, Moe gets nothing.
 If the Oregon LLC and the North Carolina LLC make no distributions to Wyoming, Moe gets nothing.